-As with several careers in property and construction, a RICS-accredited degree at undergraduate or postgraduate level will help you get started and give you the chance to work towards chartered status.
+As with several property and construction careers, a RICS-accredited degree at undergraduate or postgraduate level will help you get started and give you the chance to work towards chartered status.

 Learn more about launching your career as a commercial/residential surveyor.

 Working from proposals and blueprints, you'll calculate the labour, time and material requirements of a project in order to estimate the costs involved.
 You'll present your findings to potential clients, aiming to win a competitive bidding process by offering the best price and quality.

 You may be asked to estimate the costs of a one-off construction project, or for ongoing maintenances over many years.
-While estimators are typically office-based, you'll need to be willing to work longer hours when submission deadlines approach.
+While estimators are typically office-based with regular hours, you'll need to be willing to work longer when submission deadlines approach.

-A degree in a subject such as structural engineering or civil engineering will give you an advantage, but it's also possible to become an estimator by first gaining experience as a surveying assistant or technician.
+A degree in a subject such as structural engineering or civil engineering will give you an advantage, but it's also possible to become an estimator by first gaining experience as a survey technician or assistant.

 A career that spans both the construction and energy and utilities sectors, as a minerals surveyor you'll assess the commercial potential of mining or quarrying sites, investigate environmental impacts and negotiate legal contracts.